mholling/dnt900/README.md

 The above attributes are pollable, allowing them to be monitored by your application for updates as they occur.
 (See below.)

+A final `leave` attribute is available for remote radios.
+This attribute implements the `RemoteLeave` command.
+Write a number of seconds to the attribute to remove the radio from the network for that amount of time.
+For example, to force radio `0x00165E` to leave the network for ten minutes:

+    # echo 600 > /sys/devices/virtual/dnt900/ttyAMA0/0x00165E/leave

+(This will only be effective when the local radio is a base or router, and the remote radio is a child.)

 Local Radio Attributes
 ======================